martijnpoppen/com.whatsapp/README.md

 * :rice_scene: Send Images (by tag or url)
 * :page_facing_up:  Send Documents
 * :video_camera: Send Video
-* :tada: Of course, you can put all available Homey tags in the text field and send snapshots/artworks via the dedicated image tag card.
+Of course, you can put all available Homey tags in the text field and send snapshots/artworks via the dedicated image tag card.

 ## Flow cards (only actions)